Hemtar0/Hack-the-Box-Walk-Through/Linux_Boxes/GetSimple CMS-1.md

 # GetSimple Write-up w/o Metasploit

 Hi everyone, This is my first write-up for hack the box platform after completing the "Getting started Module" or "GetSimpe CMS" Machine .
+I have called it "GetSimple CMS" since it hasn't a name and it was running GetSimple Content Management System at the time of this write-up.

-So lets dive in the penetration test process:
+So lets dive in the penetration process for this machine:

 ## Reconnaissance: